Any to Full: Prompting Depth Anything for Depth Completion in One Stage: Additional Experiments and Analyses

 Notably, the attention weights in our global propagation module are computed solely from MDE features, ensuring that the propagation is guided by geometric structures rather than sparse depth patterns.
 This design preserves robustness across varying depth sampling distributions.
 Tab.~\ref{tab:cross-attn} shows that replacing our MDE-guided propagation with standard cross-attention leads to noticeable performance drops.

 \textbf{Loss Ablation.}

 Tab.~\ref{tab:loss-ablation} reports the ablation of different loss terms, corresponding to the formulations in Sec.~\ref{supsec:loss}.
 Both $\mathcal{L}_{\text{gm}}$ for fine-geometry supervision and $\mathcal{L}_{\text{anchor}}$ for sparse-depth anchoring consistently improve performance.
-However, adding $\mathcal{L}_{\text{r-ssim}}$ slightly degrades the zero-shot results on KITTI DC while having negligible impact on IBims-1.
-It is likely that the SSIM-style relative structure term increases sensitivity to interpolated LiDAR structures in KITTI DC, while loss $\mathcal{L}_{\text{ssi}}$ already provides more robust structural supervision.
+While adding $\mathcal{L}_{\text{r-ssim}}$ encourages locally smooth depth predictions, which may slightly constrain the model’s ability to expand depth estimates beyond limited observations in Range pattern.
+We retain $\mathcal{L}_{\text{r-ssim}}$ in our final objective to prioritize structural consistency, which are essential for stable performance in downstream applications.